jamcreativeconsulting/react-walkthrough-sdk/DEVELOPMENT.md

 # React Walkthrough SDK Development Plan

+## Project Overview

+This is a React Walkthrough SDK project that aims to provide a user-friendly, feature-rich solution for creating and managing interactive walkthroughs in web applications.
+The project is structured in phases, focusing on both frontend and backend components.

+## Technical Guidelines

+- Using CommonJS as the preferred format
+- Implementing features in an Agile manner
+- Maintaining comprehensive error handling
+- Keeping detailed documentation
+- Following component registry maintenance in COMPONENTS.md

 ## Phase 1: Core SDK Foundation

 - [x] Project Setup

   - [x] Initialize project structure
   - [x] Set up package.json
   - [x] Configure webpack